The Lost Honour of Christopher Jefferies

-The Lost Honour of Christopher Jefferies is a 2014 British television film.
+The Lost Honour of Christopher Jefferies is a 2014 British television miniseries.
 It tells the real-life story of retired schoolteacher Christopher Jefferies, who was questioned by police as a suspect in the murder of Joanna Yeates.
 He was vilified by the press, partly because of his eccentric appearance, even after he had been released on bail by the police.

-The film was directed by Roger Michell, written by Peter Morgan, and stars Jason Watkins as Jefferies.
+The miniseries was directed by Roger Michell, written by Peter Morgan, and stars Jason Watkins as Jefferies.
 The title is taken from The Lost Honour of Katharina Blum by Heinrich Böll, a fictional account of media defamation.

 Plot

-The drama begins the day before Yeates' disappearance, and follows the innocent Jefferies through his arrest, release and subsequent isolation as his un-sought fame profoundly affects his life.
+The drama begins the day before Yeates's disappearance, and follows the innocent Jefferies through his arrest, release and subsequent isolation as his un-sought fame profoundly affects his life.
 Five weeks later the real killer, neighbour Vincent Tabak, is finally arrested.
 Jefferies later gives evidence at the Leveson inquiry into the News of the World phone hacking scandal.